mediaelement/mediaelement/docs/api.md

-setPlayerSize (width, height) | Set player's `width` and `height` also considering the `stretching` configuration setPoster (url) | Add a `image` tag with the poster's `url` inside the player's layer; you can pass an _empty_ string to clear the poster setMuted (muted) | Mute/unmute the player; `muted` is a boolean value setCurrentTime (time) | Set a new current time for the player; `time` is either an integer or float number, and if negative, it will start from zero. getCurrentTime () | Retrieve the current time of the media being played setVolume (volume) | Set a volume level for the player; `volume` is a number between `0` and `1` getVolume () | Retrieve the current volume level of the media being played
+setPlayerSize (width, height) | Set player's `width` and `height` also considering the `stretching` configuration setPoster (url) | Add a `image` tag with the poster's `url` inside the player's layer; you can pass an _empty_ string to clear the poster setMuted (muted) | Mute/unmute the player; `muted` is a boolean value setCurrentTime (time, userInteraction) | Set a new current time for the player; `time` is either an integer or float number, and if negative, it will start from zero. getCurrentTime () | Retrieve the current time of the media being played setVolume (volume) | Set a volume level for the player; `volume` is a number between `0` and `1` getVolume () | Retrieve the current volume level of the media being played